 (1907; 1992 reprint by the Press of the Camp Pope Bookshop )

-Spotty in its coverage of events (like a diary would be), Reminiscences is an above-average collection of thoughts, impressions and unit history from the pen of a literate corporal-turned-officer.
+Somewhat fragmented in its coverage of events (as a diary typically would be), Reminiscences is an above-average collection of thoughts, impressions and unit history from the pen of a literate corporal-turned-officer.

 The "Iowa in the Civil War" Facebook page contains material about the 22nd and all Iowa Civil war units, as well as homefront history and news of current day events and programs.